denten/denten.github.io/_includes/CV/04-publications.md

    East European Journal* 56.2 (2012): 309.
 5. "*Vokzal, Garazh, Angar: Vladimir Nabokov I Poetika Russkogo Urbanizma* by Yuri Leving." *The Slavic and East European Journal 49.4* (2005): 688–89.

+### Manuscripts in Progress

+1. "Author Function: Artificial Intelligence and the Automation of Literary Labor."
+Book manuscript under review with The University of Chicago Press as of February, 2019.
+3. "Reading Platforms," chapter forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and Deidre Shauna Lynch.
+Oxford UP, 2019.
+4. "Distributed Agency in the Novel."
+Article under review, spring 2019.
+5. "American Formalism and the Automation of Intellectual Labor."
+Article under review, spring 2019.
+6. "And Others: The Evolution of Literary Cooperation."
+Book manuscript in progress.
+8. "Literature and the Experimental Humanities" with Maria Sachiko Cecire.
+Co-authored book manuscript under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
+Ursula K. Heise & Guillermina De Ferrari.
+9. "Migrant Media," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
+Bloomsbury, 2019.
+10. "Computational Narratology: Time, Space, and Agency in the Novel."
+Book manuscript in early stages of development.